recolic/microsoft-intune-archlinux/README.md

 2. Any error message in `sudo journalctl -u microsoft-identity-device-broker.service`?
 3. Run `seahorse` and is there Intune entries in your `login` keyring?
 Is it `set as default`?
 4. Run `ldd /usr/lib/libmsal_dbus_client.so`.
 Is there undefined reference?
+5. If everything looks good, also check `journalctl -xe` and `sudo journalctl -xe` for other information.

 ### Common errors